Year R

 Maths:

-We will assess children this term.
-Please support your child at home by playing games that practically support the above skills.
 The following apps and websites are also useful to support fluency and understanding;

-Whiterose 1 min maths
+-Whiterose 1 min maths

-Top Marks
+-Top Marks

 P.E

-RH - Monday
+RH - Friday

 RB - Tuesday